Knit for Others 2024

-Based on feedback from our community partners about items they need most, this year we are only going to be accepting hats, traditional wrap-around-the-neck scarves, mittens/handwarmers, afghans and sweaters.
+Based on feedback from our community partners about items they need most, this year we will be accepting hats, traditional wrap-around-the-neck scarves, mittens/handwarmers, afghans and sweaters.

-• Hats should be in sizes for child through adult.
-We don’t get many requests for tiny preemie hats or small baby hats so please consider making hats in larger sizes.
-There is always a need for hats for men so ones in dark colors are always appreciated.
+- Hats should be in sizes for child through adult.
+We don’t get many requests for tiny preemie hats or small-baby hats, so please consider making hats in larger sizes.
+There is always a need for hats for men, so hats in dark colors are appreciated.

 Worldwide Knit in Public Day